tobiasbriones/blog/mathswe/ops/oss/github/initializing-the-mathswe-ops-github-organization-2024-06-19/index.md

 exit [^1], and you have to install and set up your software every time.

 [^1]: So you have to pay 💲 to save the machine state

+Remarkable non-functional requirements are **security** and **correctness** (error, global state, side effect, third-party documentation, and fetch repository handling) are essential in this project.
+While correctness is always a must in MSW, there are challenges because of the imperative nature of OS system programming.
+The security aspect is an additional challenge extrinsic to MSW.
+Hence, I designed the SWAM concept to address these special scenarios.

+Regarding functional requirements, it'll have DSLs based on MSWE principles, thus reaching the engineering grade, but for now, it's starting as another MVP.